 How much does an appointment cost?

 We see most patients in their home.
-During Covid -19 this is the safest and most preferred way for us to see patients.
 We schedule the initial appointment for an hour for $130.
-Follow-up appointments take a little less time and are $90.
+Follow-up appointments take a little less time and are $95.

-We also have an office for clinic visits in Greenfield, MA.
+We also have an office for clinic visits in Greenfield, Fitchburg, and Lee, MA.

-Due to COVID-19, and a concentration on home visits, we have less availability at this time.
-An initial visit fee is $100, which includes the treatment, and follow up visits are $50.
+An initial visit fee is $100, which includes the treatment, and follow up visits are $55.

-We staff into many Council on Aging/Senior centers where the fee is less.
+We staff into many Council on Aging/Senior Centers where the fee is less.
 We cover from Leominster throughout the Pioneer Valley, into the Berkshires.
-During Covid some of these have reopened, others have not.
 Please call us – 413.367.8369 and we can direct you.

-We work with Area Service Access Points (ASAPS) like Life Path, Highland Valley, Greater Springfield Senior Services, Montachusett Home Care, West Mass Elder Care, and Elder Services of Berkshire County, so if you are receiving assistance from them please ask your case worker if you are eligible for foot care services.
+We work with Area Service Access Points (ASAPS) like Life Path, Highland Valley, Greater Springfield Senior Services, Aging Services of North Central Massachusetts, West Mass Elder Care, and Elder Services of Berkshire County, so if you are receiving assistance from them please ask your case worker if you are eligible for foot care services.